Tbaer05/DS-2002-Midterm/README.md

 pip install pandas sqlalchemy pymysql pymongo
 ```

-3. Update connection info:

-   * MySQL: `user`, `password`, `host`
-   * MongoDB: connection URI in the notebook

-4. Run the ETL notebook:
+3. Run the ETL notebook:

    * Execute all cells to extract, transform, and load data into `sales_mart`.

-5. Run the SQL queries in MySQL Workbench or any SQL client connected to `sales_mart`.
+4. Run the SQL queries in MySQL Workbench or any SQL client connected to `sales_mart`.

 A note on the .DS_Store file.
 I cannot seem to remove it from Git regardless of the number of commands to remove that I run in my terminal.
 Please ignore it's presence in the repository.